 Having welder training just for training’s sake doesn’t help anyone and will only frustrate employees and leaders alike.
 Make sure learning has an impact on the company’s bottom line and ties in with current gaps in the organization or team.

 4. Set learning goals and make it a part of your review process

-By encouraging leaders to hold their team accountable to their own learning and growth, you set the standard that your company values training.
-Create a section on your review form where learning is discussed or goals created.
-Then train your leaders about how to facilitate this conversation.
+By encouraging leaders to hold their teams accountable for their own learning and growth, you set the standard that your company values training.
+Create a section on your review form where education is discussed or goals created.
+Then, train your leaders about how to facilitate this conversation.

 5. Invest in others

 Even if you don’t have the funds or scope to create an internal training program, send others to various events where learning happens.
 The American Welding Society has an array of educational resources at very reasonable prices.
 Ask attendees to bring back their key findings to share with the team.

 No company is too small or too large for effective training.
 Creating a culture that supports the training and development of employees takes a lot of hard work, but will have a positive impact on a company’s bottom line by reducing manufacturing costs and retaining important customers.

 Choose American Torch Tip For All Your Welding Needs